jihyec2/HW2/README.md

 First of all, I create a 3x6 matrix, **mymatrix**, filled with the number from 1 to 18 in row major order.
 Then **mymatrix[,1]** prints the first column of the matrix, which is  **[1]  1  7 13**.
 Next, I import the data from the web and subset the data, naming it as **mydf. mydf[,1] and mydf[[1]]** are basically the same and give me the first column of the table as vectors.
 However, **mydf[1]** shows me the first column of the table as a dataframe.

+### Question 2 Comments:

+Good job.
+Also worth noting is that indexing using [,1] is the only option available for accessing columns in matrices that we discussed.

 3. Ask a question that requires a student to understand how to create a simple script and make it usable by everyone, but only writeable by its creator.
 Your question should require an answer using chmod NNN (using octal permissions).
 Hint 1: in order for a script to be executable, it must be readable and executable